Buntingford: Culture

 Market day is Monday, and early closing Wednesday.
 The Buntingford Cougars (youth grassroots) Football Tournament is held every year at The Bury, drawing in teams from around the area.
 There is also a classic car show held in the town each year, on the first Saturday in September.
-The town has a number of public houses – The Fox and Duck, The Black Bulland The Crown.
+The town has a number of public houses – The Fox and Duck, The Black Bull and The Crown.
 The 'World Sausage Tossing Championship' has taken place at The Countryman Inn, in Chipping near Buntingford, every August since 2014.